 1. Prepare the walnuts

-- Fry the walnut halves until golden brown.
+- Fry the walnuts until golden brown for about 2 minutes.
 Remove and drain on paper towels.

-- In a small pan, combine 1/2 cup water and 6 tablespoons sugar.
+- In a small pan, combine the water and sugar.
 Heat over low heat, stirring until sugar dissolves.

 - Add the fried walnuts and stir for about 5 minutes until they are coated with syrup.